jrha/ssp/README.md

 ------------
 * python-sqlalchemy
 * pygtk
-* A collection of music
+* A collection of music with musicbrainz tags (use Picard)

 Getting Started